cesanta/mongoose/README.md

 You can also enable Json example using the `-DHAS_JSONCPP=ON` option when cmake'ing, this will build the `json` executable

+Websockets are also supported and will be compiled if the `-DWEBSOCKET=ON` option is set with cmake (which is the default). `websocket.cpp` will be compiled to the `cpp_websocket` executable which let you see an example.
+Note that references to the `WebSocket*` clients can be keeped to dispatch data to them, which can be really useful to push data to some clients.

 # Development